During mutual have the girls cut out the Olympic rings and a whole TON of snowflakes.

 The flags were 1/2 yard each.
 I made a casing on the side of each one which slipped easily over a wooden dowel.
-The flags stayed on nicely—and they are removable for washing or if someone wants to hang them instead (which we did the next year for a Royal Theme...you know, flags hanging in the "great hall"....)
+The flags stayed on nicely—and are removable for washing or if someone wants to hang them instead without the dowels (which we did the next year for a Royal Theme...you know, flags hanging in the "great hall"....)

-Drill the appropriate size holes in a 2 x 4 and, stick the doweled flags in they display nicely.
+Drill the appropriate size holes in a 2 x 4 and the dowels will stick in the display and show nicely.
 These flags have been used for various occasions, even the Stake has been using them.
 So they are worth the time investment.

 Next up: Snowflakes.